pratulsharma/CarND-Vehicle-Detection/writeup_template.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 - I trained a linear SVM using `svm.SVC()` function.
-- The images were converted from RGD to YCrCb color space.
 - The vectors included hog, color and color histogram features.

 ### Sliding Window Search